sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 - `Lambda/λ`: hopefully, Intellij can change to `λ`;
 - `?` keyword: to not be confused with `_`, both have different purposes (well, `_` has a tons of them according to where it is used, that's another story).

 `Lambda/λ` is just a generalization of `?`.
-We'll mostly used the latter to keep it simple.
+We'll mostly used the latter to keep it simple. :flushed:

 ## After "_" we have "?"